ronaldvanrij/g4-trial/README.md

 Prior to generating the certificate, the script will validate your enrollment file against the requirements for the selected hierarchy and output any discrepancies.
 Please note that no validations are performed on the actual contents of each attribute, please refer to the [Programme of Requirements section 7.1.4.2.2](https://cp.pkioverheid.nl/pkioverheid-por-v5.1.html#id__71422-subject-distinguished-name-fields) to determine what information should be included in each field.

 The filenames of the newly generated private and public keys will match the filename of the enrollment file.
 They will be placed in the `ca/private` and the `ca/certs` directories.
+The command will not overwrite any preexisting files.

 ## Revocations